-Why do guys do that?
-Why do they run, so you chase them?
-It is their way of controlling you.
-It is a form of emotional abuse whereby they manipulate you by negating your feelings and refusing to listen so that you ensue chasing after them.
+For some guys, running is their way of controlling you.
+It is a form of emotional abuse whereby they manipulate you by negating your feelings and refusing to listen so that you chase after them.

-Whether you aren’t yet dating, have been dating for a while, or, God forbid, are married to the perpetual running man, it is time to stop the chase, restore your dignity, and realize that if he doesn’t want to hear you, you aren’t going to make him.
-All you do is wake up with cuts and bruises to both your body and your emotional stability.
+Whether you aren’t yet dating, have been dating for a while, or, God forbid, are married to the perpetual running man, it is time to stop the chase.
+You need to restore your dignity and realize that if he doesn’t want to hear you, you aren’t going to make him.
+You deserve to have emotional stability and not be on a constant rollercoaster ride.
 [Read: 22 early warning signs of a bad boyfriend]

-I know it is the hardest habit to break… believe me I absolutely do.
-I have been in your shoes.
-The only way to stop a guy from running from you—stop chasing him and watch him either jog into the distance (good riddance) or come sprinting back, understanding the error of his ways.
+We know it is the hardest habit to break… believe us, we absolutely do.
+But, the only way to stop a guy from running from you is to stop chasing him and watch him either jog into the distance (good riddance) or come sprinting back, understanding the error of his ways.

-#1 Go for a walk.
 Instead of chasing him around the house or the block insisting that he hear you, go for a walk.
 When you are in a run/chase relationship, you know the feeling right before you let the crazy out and the chase is on.
 Instead of chasing him, put on your jacket and shoes and go for a walk.
 [Read: Toxic people – 25 early warning signs to watch out for]

 Not only will it allow you to think through your actions before you make poor decisions that lead to unhealthy consequences, but exercise calms down your parasynthetic system enough to release the adrenaline that has your dander up, to begin with.

 When you take off after him, he gains control over you, and that is exactly what he wants.
 If you want him to stop running, then stop chasing him.
 Once he sees his running won’t result in anything but aloneness, he will have to try another tactic to gain dominance and control, or maybe even listen to you.
-[Read: Emotional manipulation – 14 ways people mess with your mind]
+[Read: 21 big signs of emotional abuse you may be overlooking]

-#3 Call a friend.
 Instead of running after him, call a friend who knows you and the situation and will talk you out of pursuing him.
-Everyone has that one friend you rely on to be your voice of reason.
+Everyone has that one friend to rely on to be their voice of reason.

 Instead of taking off after him, let him go and talk your issues through with a good friend.
-They’ll tell you exactly what I am telling you now.
+They’ll tell you exactly what we are telling you now.
 Chasing after a guy NEVER ends well or gets you what you want.
 It always ends in feelings of worthlessness and remorse on your part.
 [Read: Love advice: 10 lessons your own experiences can teach you]

-#4 Breathe deeply and reason through it.
 One of the reasons why women chase men is because they get so incensed and frustrated that they stop thinking rationally.
-When someone runs from you, especially if you already have issues of fear in the relationship, your mind goes, well… a little off kilter.
+When someone runs from you, especially if you already have issues of fear in the relationship, your mind goes a little off-kilter.

 The next time you feel like chasing him and yelling at the top of your lungs, sit down at your computer and write him a scathing letter telling him all the nasty things you want to say.
 You would be surprised at how cathartic writing things down is.
 Once you transfer the anger, shut your computer down and reread it after you calm down.

-#6 Realize that nothing good ever comes from the chase.
 The next time you feel like catching up when he’s running, stop chasing him for a second and just think about all the other times you chased after him.
 How did those times end?
 Did you get what you wanted?
-Did he see you chasing him and run back your way, or did it push him away further?
+That time, did he see you chasing him and run back your way, or did it push him away further?

 Stop thinking you aren’t worthy of having a normal relationship where you can voice your opinion and be upset.
 You don’t have to chase someone to be heard.
 If he runs, he is always going to run.
 You are going to continually chase him.